Design System

 Theme Rules

 The site is dark-native, but not dark-only.
-Theme support is part of the system contract, not a finishing pass.
+Theme support is part of the system contract, including layout, motion, and semantic feedback tokens.

 Implementation rules